smartdevicelink/sdl_evolution/proposals/0293-vehicle-type-filter.md

 #### Metadata for Android Router Service

 1. This resource file needs to be referenced in the manifest file of the project as `metadata` for Android Router Service.
-2. When the proxy receives `StartServiceACK` with vehicle type details, it will check if the vehicle type information is defined in the provided supported vehicle type list.
+2. When the app library receives `StartServiceACK` with vehicle type details, it will check if the vehicle type information is defined in the provided supported vehicle type list.
-3. If the vehicle filter is not defined, the proxy can skip the check.
+3. If the vehicle filter is not defined, the app library can skip the check.
 In this case, the Android Router Service is supported for all SDL enabled systems.

 #### Flowcharts and sample code

 1. In the current implementation, all SDL apps need to start version negotiations and register themselves on the SDL enabled system.
 This proposal recommends starting the RPC service by the SDL Device Listener to get vehicle type information from an SDL enabled IVI system before notifying clients about an SDL connection.
-2. The proxy determines the appropriate router service to deploy based on vehicle type information received in the `StartServiceACK` protocol message.
-The proxy will check the metadata of the supported vehicle type list to determine the router service to deploy.
+2. The app library determines the appropriate router service to deploy based on vehicle type information received in the `StartServiceACK` protocol message.
+The app library will check the metadata of the supported vehicle type list to determine the router service to deploy.
 The deployed router service will also receive vehicle type information.
 Once the Android Router Service is started, it will notify the client and provide vehicle type information.
 3. It is necessary to check support for the `StartServiceACK` protocol message and vehicle type info before notifying the client with SDL enabled callback.
 If clients are informed before checking the mentioned info, the exclusive apps could end up registering on an unintended SDL enabled IVI system.
-4. If the `StartServiceACK` message does not have vehicle type info or the protocol version is less than that supporting the vehicle type info and if there are multiple SDL apps available on users device, the exclusive apps will not host the router service.
+4. If the `StartServiceACK` message does not have vehicle type info or the protocol version is less than that supporting the vehicle type info and if there are multiple SDL apps available on the user's device, the exclusive apps will not host the router service.
-5. If the `StartServiceACK` message does not have vehicle type info or the protocol version is less than that supporting the vehicle type info and if all SDL apps available on users device are exclusive apps, the exclusive apps, in this case, will rely on vehicle type info received in the `RegisterAppInterface` response.
+5. If the `StartServiceACK` message does not have vehicle type info or the protocol version is less than that supporting the vehicle type info and if all SDL apps available on the user's device are exclusive apps, the exclusive apps, in this case, will rely on vehicle type info received in the `RegisterAppInterface` response.
 In such a case, if vehicle type is not supported, the exclusive apps will be allowed to unregister apps from the SDL system and stop the Android Router Service.
-The exclusive app will be only allowed to stop the Android Router Service hosted by them.
+The exclusive app will be only allowed to stop the Android Router Service that it hosts.

 The below flow is modified from the [SDL 0301 proposal](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0301-SDL-device-listener.md).
 Starting Section A and Section C, we would like to extend the scope of SDL Listener.